starrtc/starrtc-android-demo/README-en.md

 Online education
 ==
-you can uplaod pdf document and markup the document besides making live b
+You can upload a pdf document and markup the document besides live broadcaster.
+The whiteboard function is also available.

 ![edu_pdf](assets/edu_pdf.jpg)